 What will you do with all those baby booties when the Project is over?

-That’s another good question.
-I expect the exhibition schedule will cover 2-3 years.
+That’s a good question.
 Some of these baby booties–particularly those made in memory of someone–may find their way to elected officials as part of an advocacy campaign.
-Some will be donated to charities serving infants and children.
-These agencies might include the March of Dimes, local health departments, birth centers and hospitals, crisis pregnancy centers, family-nurse partnerships, etc. It’s possible some portion of the Project may become part of a museum collection.
+Many will be donated to charities serving infants and children.
+These agencies might include the March of Dimes, local health departments, birth centers and hospitals, crisis pregnancy centers, family-nurse partnerships, etc. It’s possible some small portion of the Project may become part of a museum collection.
 Whatever happens, final disposition of the baby booties will be in keeping with the spirit of the Project.
 Do you know of a charity or museum that would be interested in receiving these items?
 Have another idea about how they will ultimately be used?
-Contact me at firstname.lastname@example.org.
+Contact me at email@example.com.

 Have another question not answered here?
 Email me at firstname.lastname@example.org